- moderate to severe RA in adults when other medications called tumor necrosis factor (TNF) blockers haven’t worked well enough

 Call your doctor right away if you have symptoms of gastrointestinal perforation.
 This is especially important if you have fever, pain in your stomach that doesn’t go away, or a change in your bowel habits.

-Some people may have an allergic reaction to Olumiant.
 Symptoms of a mild allergic reaction can include:

 - skin rash